bcgov/healthgateway/docs/keycloak/README.md

 | BC Services Card | oidc | True | True | False |
 | IDIR | keycloak-oidc | True | False | False |

-> Since we do not use the built-in user login theme templates for our primary web application, and we do not use the BC Services Card to logon to the Keycloak console we have Hidden the choice of BC Services Card from the default Keycloak login.
-Instead, the application has its own logon buttons and look and feel and passes the Identity Provider choice as a 'hint' to Keycloak during the openid login flow.
+> Since we do not use the built-in Keycloak user login themed templates for our primary web application and we do not use the BC Services Card to logon to the Keycloak console we have Hidden the choice of BC Services Card from the default Keycloak login.
+Instead, the Health Gatway web application has its own logon buttons with its own look and feel and passes the Identity Provider choice as a 'hint' to Keycloak during the openid connect login flow.

 ## Detailed Client Configurations